 Raph could not argue with the fact that his father, Xander, who’d loved the wine making business, would have taken over GiannPort years ago.
 Raph’s mother, who was one of the few female sommelier in the world, would have helped him run it.

 But as fate would have it, Xander and his mother perished in a car crash in Athens when Raph and his brothers were only six-years old.
-If things were different, yes, he would have been coached and prepped to take over GVW, but he doubted he would have liked it since he and his siblings had built G3—their own empire—a multi billionaire-dollar real estate development company, and were very happy with it.
+If things were different, yes, he would have been coached and prepped to take over GVW, but he doubted he would have liked it since he was very happy with G3, the multibillion-dollar real estate development empire that he and his siblings had build.
 However…

 “If Cleon had anything to do with my father and grandmother’s deaths, I will make him pay, Pappoús.
 I swear on—”

-His grandfather expelled a deep breath and relaxed into the mattress again as Raph continued to soothe his brow with long gentle strokes with his thumb.
+His grandfather expelled a deep breath and relaxed into the mattress again as Raph continued to soothe his brow with long gentle strokes of his thumb.

 “You know me, Pappoús, I wouldn’t know the right woman if she punched me in the nose.”
-Raph chuckled in an effort to lighten the grim aura in the room, and to keep himself from telling the old man the truth.
+Raph chuckled to lighten the grim aura in the room, and to keep himself from telling the old man the truth.

 “You’ll know her when you feel her in your heart.”